Oppositions in a line segment: Introduction

 \section{Introduction}

-The basic theory of oppositions has been constructed considering a two-dimensional structure, i.e., the well known \emph{square of oppositions}.
+The basic theory of oppositions has been developed considering a bidimensional structure, i.e., the well known \emph{square of oppositions}.
 Later, it has been generalized to an hexagon of oppositions by Blanch\'e in \cite{blanche}.
 Moretti argues in \cite{moretti1} that there is a `geometry' of oppositions, generalizing squares and hexagons, basically, to three-dimensional structures such as cubes and tetradecahedrons.
 This gives rise to the domain of \emph{n}-opposition theory.
-Since works proposed by Beziau in \cite{beziau2} and Moretti in \cite{moretti1} there have been an explosion of researches in the field .
+Since works proposed by Beziau in \cite{beziau2} and Moretti in \cite{moretti1}, there are now many researches in the field .
 The reader should check \cite{parsons} for an introduction to the square of oppositions and \cite{moretti2} to its main recent developments.
-Beziau and Read stated in \cite{beziau-read} that the theory of oppositions cannot be reduced to the diagram representing this theory (p.315).
+Beziau and Read stated in \cite{beziau-read} that the theory of oppositions cannot be identified with the diagram representing this theory (p.315).
 This means that there are much more on oppositions than what is represented in the relations between corners of the square or the hexagon.
-This article, in some sense, can be viewed as one attempt of justifying the claim that the theory of oppositions cannot be reduced to these diagrams.
+This article\footnote{A previous version of this paper appeared as a preprint in arXiv (April, 2016).
+Thanks to Rodrigo Freire, Edelcio de Souza and Fabien Schang for remarks on the constructions proposed here.}, in some sense, can be viewed as an attempt to justify the claim that the theory of oppositions is not only the study of these \emph{n}-dimensional diagrams ($n \geq 2$).

 Consider a question: is there a way to represent oppositions without two-dimensional objects such as squares or objects of higher dimensions?
 The answer is \emph{yes}.
-A construction to realize this reduction is proposed showing that there is no need for two-dimensional objects to develop basic theory of oppositions, but only one dimension is enough.
+A construction to formulate this reduction is proposed showing that there is no need for two-dimensional objects to establish the basic theory of oppositions.
+Indeed, one dimension is enough.
 This means that oppositions can be defined in a line segment, a piece of one-dimensional space.
-Moreover, it is noted that oppositions require precisely at least one dimension to be defined, and the traditional case of the bidimensional square can be converted step-by-step to it.
-However, applying the same strategy to Blanch\'e's hexagon does not work, and this leads one to think that not all two-dimensional objects can be reduced to a line segment (at least if one uses the same strategy of the square).
-But the situation changes with some constraints at the level of the basic construction applied to Blanch\'e's hexagon.
-In what follows these constructions are explained presenting their range and limits.
+Moreover, oppositions require precisely at least one dimension to be defined, and the traditional case of the bidimensional square can be converted step-by-step to it.
+However, applying the same strategy to Blanch\'e's hexagon does not work.
+But the situation changes with some constraints added at the level of the basic construction.
+So, it is also possible to convert the standard bidimensional Blanch\'e's hexagon to a line segment.